Limpanfx/Scripts-Repository/README.md

 - Inside each game folder you may find:
   - `Script.lua` - Name can depend, but will end in ".lua".
   - `Readme.md` - Describes the script or how to execute it.

+## 🙏 Requesting

+The scripts listed will only be listed if my influence is involved, but you can request scripts for games or inform me of bugs [here](https://discord.com/users/998734989279633438).